uniqueg/scripts/README.md

-# scripts
+# Miscellaneous scripts

-Kitchen sink of bioinformatics scripts
+Kitchen sink of bioinformatics scripts that I wrote over the years.
+No guarantees for anything.